-Photo by Bryan Neuswanger / Shutterstock.com
+Photo by Bryan Neuswanger / Shutterstock

-Photo by Checubus / Shutterstock.com
+Photo by Checubus / Shutterstock

 Article continues below advertisement

 Although it may be tempting to hole up and hide out during the coldest, bleakest months of the year, there’s a lot to love about winter if you’re willing to embrace the chill.
-We’ve rounded up half a dozen super-sweet small U.S. towns that have made an art out of winter merrymaking.
-So bundle up, strap on some snowshoes, and fill your flask with hot buttered rum—these charming wintertide getaways will cure even the nastiest cases of seasonal affective disorder.
+We’ve rounded up more than half a dozen super-sweet small U.S. towns that have made an art out of winter merrymaking.
+So bundle up, strap on some snowshoes, and fill your flask with hot buttered rum—these charming winter getaways will cure even the nastiest cases of seasonal affective disorder.

-That so-called Village of Lights keeps glowing through Valentine’s Day weekend, but the fun doesn’t stop there.
+But the fun doesn’t stop there.
 Leavenworth also has a Nutcracker Museum with more than 6,000 crackers to its name (including ones dating back to ancient Rome) and the family-run Leavenworth Reindeer Farm, where travelers can feed, pet, and take selfies with woodland caribou.
 Other family-friendly outings include the Leavenworth Ski Hill, which has a 100-foot tubing hill and rope tow; the five-mile Icicle River Trail, popular with Nordic skiers thanks to its picturesque mountain views and breezy terrain; and old-fashioned sleigh rides at Red-Tail Canyon Farm.
 Over at Lake Wenatchee State Park, you’ll find 28 miles of well-groomed cross-country ski trails, including a leg starting just a stone’s throw from downtown.

-Leavenworth is also a fine place to knock out a bit of holiday shopping: Hunt for wooden puzzles at The Wood Shop, loose-leaf teas and herbal tisanes at Cup and Kettle, German cuckoo clocks and steins from Alpen Haus Gifts, and boxes of elegant chocolates from Schocolat.
+Leavenworth is also a fine place to knock out a bit of holiday shopping: Hunt for wooden puzzles at the Wood Shop, loose-leaf teas and herbal tisanes at Cup and Kettle, German cuckoo clocks and steins from Alpen Haus Gifts, and boxes of elegant chocolates from Schocolat.
 When your feet need a rest, slip into Doghaus Brewery, a nanobrewery housed in the former morgue of the Cascade Sanitarium.

-There are no shortage of places to stay in Leavenworth, including several behemoth hotels.
+There is no shortage of places to stay in Leavenworth, including several behemoth hotels.
 For a more intimate experience, head to Abendblume B&B, a romantic storybook inn with seven beautifully appointed rooms.
 Ask for the Tannenbaum unit, a handsome suite with two fireplaces, a whirlpool tub, wet bar, and a balcony from which to take in panoramic views of the Cascades.